 Where is the HMAS Brisbane?

 The HMAS Brisbane wreck is only 20 minutes away from Mooloolaba by boat, on the Sunshine Coast.
-It takes less than 1.5 hours to drive there from Brisbane.
+It takes less than 1.5 hours to drive there from Brisbane, making it a great Brisbane scuba diving day trip, but also a fantastic weekend destination for scuba diving.